 - Health Histories

-- First Aiders
+- First Aiders and first aid kits

-- Emergency Procedures
+- Emergency procedures

 - Activities that are never permitted

 When preparing for any activity with girls, refer to the Safety Activity Checkpoints (SAC) written specifically for that particular activity.
 Use this handy Safety Activity Matrix to quickly check which activities are appropriate for your age group, and whether you’ll need advance approval.
 Click on the activity name to view the checkpoints.

 For tips on using the checkpoints, read this introduction.

 Any approval required will be specified at the top of the SAC.
 Submit an Activity Approval Form to your service unit activity consultant at least one month prior to your activity (earlier for advanced or international travel).
 View a sample completed form.